-Daily, except for Saturdays, Sundays, statutory public holidays in France, and days on which the French markets are closed (according to the official Euronext calendar).
+Daily, except Saturdays, Sundays, French public holidays and days when the markets are closed (according to the official Euronext calendar).

 REDEMPTION CAP MECHANISM ("GATES"):

 In accordance with the Fund regulations, the Management Company may decide to spread unitholders' redemption requests over several net asset values if they exceed a specified threshold, when exceptional circumstances so require and if this is in the interest of the unitholders or the public.